SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **Patriots' Day** (observed on the third Monday in April, which often falls on or around April 19)
-  - A holiday in Massachusetts, Maine, Wisconsin, and parts of Florida to commemorate the battles of Lexington and Concord, the first battles of the American Revolutionary War.
-  - Includes reenactments, parades, and other patriotic activities.
+- Patriots' Day (observed on the third Monday of April, which can fall on April 19): Patriots' Day commemorates the battles of Lexington and Concord, which were the first battles of the American Revolutionary War.
+This day is most commonly celebrated in Massachusetts and Maine and often involves reenactments, parades, and other festive events.

-- **Oklahoma City Bombing Memorial Service** (April 19, annually)
+- The Oklahoma City Bombing (April 19, 1995): A domestic terrorist truck bombing on the Alfred P. Murrah Federal Building
-  - Commemor
 ### Positive Qoute
 ------
-"Every day is a fresh start, embrace it with a smile and let your spirit shine 🌟😊🌅!"
+"Every day is a fresh start, a new opportunity to grow and shine.
+Embrace it with open arms and a bright smile! 😊🌟💪"